bakewizard/bakekit/README.md

 - Has powerful baking tools (`bin/cake bake`)
 - Easy to learn, yet powerful enough for enterprise

-BakeKit takes these strengths and adds a CMS layer on top — without sacrificing flexibility.
+BakeKit takes these strengths and adds a CMS layer, without sacrificing flexibility.

 ## Who is it for?